 People who have an intuitive communication style are focused on — the big picture.

-An example of communication with an intuitive communicator:
+An example of communication with an intuitive communicator

-Their habit of looking at the bigger picture may also help them find innovative, new solutions to old problems that suffer from inadequate processes.
+Their habit of looking at the bigger picture may also help them find innovative, new solutions to old problems that suffer from inefficient processes.

 In such cases, these communicators may miss a crucial detail while looking at the bigger picture — which may especially frustrate functional communicators.

 Tips for communication with an intuitive communicator

 This is especially important if you’re trying to pitch them an idea — don’t bother them with the details of planning and execution.
-Instead, focus on the why and email them the how.

 Tips for communication when you’re an intuitive communicator

 These bits of information will help you discover any potential bottlenecks and even deal-breakers before it’s too late and allow you to better explain your ideas.

 The functional communication style